Skip to main content

 TL;DR

-3. Get the conversation_id: The tool returns immediately with a conversation_id.
-It does not wait for the AI to finish.
+3. The tool returns immediately with a conversation_id.

-4. The workflow runs in the background.
-You use the conversation_id to fetch events, monitor progress, and retrieve the final results.
+4. The workflow runs asynchronously; use conversation_id to fetch events.

 With your agents and tools registered, you have everything you need to set the AI in motion.
 This is done by triggering a workflow.